-As such I can write a post about it but I won't.
-The reason for that is someone else already has so I am choosing to paste a link to their website so you can read it there, which of course you can.
+As such, I can write a post about it, but I won't.
+The reason for that is someone else already has, so I am choosing to paste a link to the website to read it there, which of course, you can.
 Equally, you have the choice to say, "Oh no, I won't".

-In this scenario, it would be highly unlikely that you can't read it, you are simply choosing not too.
+In this scenario, it would be doubtful that you can't read it, just that you are simply choosing not to!

 Can't In Movement

-This test involved the client kneeling on the floor either side of the bar, simultaneously lifting and shifting the arm and leg on the same side to initiate the movement, then reaching back to touch the ankle with the hand and then extending the leg and arm out to create a straight line from fingers to toes.
-The arm and leg are brought back a second time to touch the ankle again and then back to the start position.
+This test involves the client kneeling on the floor, simultaneously lifting and shifting the arm and leg on the same side to initiate the movement, then reaching back to touch the ankle with the hand and then extending the leg and arm out to create a straight line from fingers to toes.
+The arm and leg are brought back a second time to touch the ankle and then back to the start position.